NaiemaElsaadi/streaming-06-smart-smoker-consumers/README.md

 # streaming-06-smart-smoker-consumers
- In this project, we'll add the consumers, implementing analytics based on a rolling window of time, and raise an alert when interesting events are detected.
+ In this project, we'll add consumers, implement analytics based on a rolling window of time, and raise an alert when interesting events are detected.

 <br>Author: Naiema Elsaadi
 <br>Date: September 22, 2023